nicolasduminil/triny/README.md

 # triny
 An Android Kotlin trial.
 This is my firs Android app.
+In loving memory of my beautifull cat Triny.